ugoogalizer/aqi/README.md

 * Tidy up repo removing unused artifacts
 * Publish to a public location, current plan is to http://sensor.community (also known as https://luftdaten.info/)
 * Use a DHT11 or DHT22 to measure temp and humidity too
+* Design a case for the devices, similar to: https://www.thingiverse.com/thing:3342804

 ## Pre-Requisitites